Combining Stochastics with Different Types of Technical Crude Indicators

-This topic should be called: Combining Stochastics with other Indicators, but Stochastic Oil Trading System sounds real nice.
+This topic should be called: Combining Stochastics with other Indicators, but Stochastic Trading System sounds real nice.

 Stochastic Oscillator technical indicator can be combined with other indicators to form a oil system.
 For our example we will combine it with: